System Design Space

 Related chapter

-Consistency patterns and idempotency
+Consistency and idempotency

 Practical consistency models, idempotent operations and trade-offs.